 Arthropods are highly diverse.
-It is the largest of all animal phylums and accounts for over three quarters of all currently known living and fossil organisms.
+The group accounts for over three-quarters of all currently known living and fossil organisms.
 The exact number of living arthropod species is unknown since many have yet to be identified, especially those inhabiting tropical rainforests.

 The exoskeleton of an arthropod is a hard external structure made of chitin that protects the arthropod, prevents dessication and provides structural support.
 Since the exoskeleton is rigid, it cannot grow with the arthropod and must be molted periodically to allow for increases in size.
 After molting, a new exoskeleton is secreted by the epidermis.
 Muscles connect to the exoskeleton and enable the animal to control the movement of its joints.